mikebocek/scientific-marginalia/content/math_intro.rst

 :math:`\frac{N}{2}{N + 1}`

 Which you'll recognize as the same equation from above.
-Again, we've found yet another way to get to the same result - but (to me at least) this is a more *satisfying* proof.
-It seems to not only show that our statement is correct, but provide some sort of explanation for *why* it's correct.
+Again, we've found yet another way to get to the same result - but isn't this a lot more *satifsying*?
+After all, instead of wading through the logic with multiple different cases, we have a simple, intuitive explanation that makes the result seem inevitable.

 Why don't we always prove things intuitively?
 ==============================================